temporalio/documentation/docs/node/activities.md

 const {greet} = require("@activities/greeter");
 ```

+When you import an Activity function from a Workflow, the Node SDK replaces the Activity function with a stubbed function that schedules the Activity on the Temporal server.
+For example, if you print `greet.toString()` in the previous example, Node will not print the contents of the `greet()` function from `lib/activities.greeter.js`.
+Instead, Node will print a function that calls the Node SDK's internal `scheduleActivity()` function.

 :::info

 Currently, you need to use the `@activities` prefix.
-Do **not** import your Activity using the `'../activities/greeter'` path, otherwise your Activity will execute in the same V8 isolate as your Workflow and your Activity will be subject to the same restrictions as your Workflow.
+Do **not** import your Activity by using the `'../activities/greeter'` path; otherwise your Activity executes in the same V8 isolate as your Workflow, and your Activity is subject to the same restrictions as your Workflow.

 :::